ayushroychowdhury/LonghornNetwork/README.md

 ---

 #### 4. Methods to Implement
-Here are the key methods you should include in the `StudentGraph` class:
+Here are the key methods you should include in the `program.StudentGraph` class:

 1. **Constructor**:
    - Initialize the graph structure (e.g., an adjacency list).